majacQ/rails/guides/source/getting_started.md

 to have views associated with them to display their information.
 With no view available, Rails will raise an exception.

-In the above image, the bottom line has been truncated.
-Let's see what the full error message looks like:
+Let's look at the full error message again:

->ArticlesController#new is missing a template for this request format and variant. request.formats: ["text/html"] request.variant: [] NOTE!
-For XHR/Ajax or API requests, this action would normally respond with 204 No Content: an empty white screen.
-Since you're loading it in a web browser, we assume that you expected to actually render a template, not… nothing, so we're showing an error to be extra-clear.
-If you expect 204 No Content, carry on.
-That's what you'll get from an XHR or API request.
-Give it a shot.

-That's quite a lot of text!
-Let's quickly go through and understand what each part of it means.
+>ArticlesController#new is missing a template for request formats: text/html

+>NOTE!
+>Unless told otherwise, Rails expects an action to render a template with the same name, contained in a folder named after its controller.
+If this controller is an API responding with 204 (No Content), which does not require a template, then this error will occur when trying to access it via browser, since we expect an HTML template to be rendered for such requests.
+If that's the case, carry on.

-The first part identifies which template is missing.
+The message identifies which template is missing.
 In this case, it's the `articles/new` template.
 Rails will first look for this template.
-If not found, then it will attempt to load a template called `application/new`.
-It looks for one here because the `ArticlesController` inherits from `ApplicationController`.
+If not found, then it will attempt to load a template called `application/new`, because the `ArticlesController` inherits from `ApplicationController`.

-The next part of the message contains `request.formats` which specifies the format of template to be served in response.
+Next the message contains `request.formats` which specifies the format of template to be served in response.
 It is set to `text/html` as we requested this page via browser, so Rails is looking for an HTML template.
-`request.variant` specifies what kind of physical devices would be served by the response and helps Rails determine which template to use in the response.
-It is empty because no information has been provided.

 The simplest template that would work in this case would be one located at `app/views/articles/new.html.erb`.
 The extension of this file name is important: